dotnet/docs/docs/csharp/whats-new/csharp-6.md

 [!code-csharp[NullCoalescing](../../../samples/snippets/csharp/new-in-6/program.cs#NullCoalescing)]

 You can also use `?.` to conditionally invoke methods.
 The most common use of member functions  with the null conditional operator is to safely invoke delegates (or event handlers) that may be `null`.
-You'll call the delegate's `Invoke` method using the `?.` operator to access the member.
+You can call the delegate's `Invoke` method using the `?.` operator to access the member.
 You can see an example in the
 [delegate patterns](../delegates-patterns.md#handling-null-delegates) article.

 The rules of the `?.` operator ensure that the left-hand side of the operator is evaluated only once.
 It enables many idioms, including the following example using event handlers: